Occasionally, games will decide to give you a break and actually feature methods of skipping boss battles

-- Another Fire Emblem example exists in Path of Radiance, where you can choose to fight the Raven King Naesala, or talk to him using one of your hawks and then Reyson to have him and his troops leave the battlefield.
+- Another Fire Emblem example exists in Path of Radiance, where you can choose to fight the Raven King Naesala and struggle against the third-deadliest enemy in the whole game, or talk to him using one of your hawks and then Reyson to convince him and his troops to leave the battlefield.

-- Wario Land: Not only is the entire world he's the boss of completely optional and non connected to the story, there's actually an UNLOCKED EXIT DOOR right next to the boss for the character to simply walk out the fight.
+- Wario Land: Super Mario Land 3: The penguin boss, Not only is the entire world he's the boss of completely optional and non-connected to the story, there's actually an UNLOCKED EXIT DOOR right next to the boss for the character to simply walk out the fight.
 And the exit counts as finishing the level/beating the boss.

 - Star Fox 64 has several bosses that can be skipped: